azihassan/wORM/readme.md

 ### Intro

-wORM is a lightweight ORM that uses PDO's faculties to provide an easy object oriented interface to the database schema.
+wORM is a lightweight PHP 5.3+ ORM that uses PDO's faculties to provide an easy object oriented interface to the database schema.
 All it needs is the PDO instance and the name of the table :

 ```php
 	$pdo = new PDO('mysql:host=localhost; dbname=database', 'user', 'pswd');